“Bridging the Gap” — KGI’s Bioscience Management Bootcamp

 - On KGI’s Campus

 Interested in bioscience business, but don’t know where to start?
 Consider applying for a scholarship to attend the “Bridging the Gap” Bioscience Management Bootcamp.
-Thanks to generous funding from the Burroughs Wellcome Foundation, KGI will invite up to 40 current PhD students and postdocs to attend a two-week summer bootcamp in bioscience management.
+Thanks to generous funding from the Burroughs Wellcome Fund, KGI will invite up to 40 current PhD students and postdocs to attend a two-week summer bootcamp in bioscience management.

 KGI's "Bridging the Gap" summer bootcamp will introduce PhD scientists to available career options and the culture and infrastructure of life science companies through MBA style case-based teaching, career-oriented professional development workshops, and an intensive team-based project.
 Participants will learn about the organization and strategy of companies within the life science business, as well as processes by which scientific discoveries move from the bench to market.
 Participants will learn how to leverage their PhD skill set to develop a career in the bioscience industries, including how to identify which positions and corporate cultures best match their individuals skills and interests, secure and excel at interviews, and benefit from participating in professional networks.